-There are several budget airlines that can be used for the connection from Cape Town to Johannesburg including www.kulula.com.
+There are some budget airlines that can be used for the connection from Cape Town to Johannesburg.

 We can help you with a flight quote.
 Please feel free to call the office if you would like assistance.

 A friendly reminder - When purchasing your flights, check whether your flight ticket already includes departure tax (if applicable) for the country you are flying out of at the end of your trip.
 If it does not, remember to keep the necessary funds aside in USD to make this payment.